calvlinzx/Dungeon/README.md

 Additionally, for this milestone, you also have the chance to extend the project with your own ideas.
 Note that, to get high marks for these extensions, you will need to consider how they impact the user. **Extensions that are technically complex, but do not provide the user with any real benefit are not considered good extensions**.
 You can, and should, create additional user stories to model the requirements of these extensions.
 Possible extensions include but are not limited to, multiplayer, different sorts of enemies, new weapons, and animated movement.

 This final milestone will be a culmination of all the work done in the previous milestones.
 You have the opportunity to improve on your design based on feedback from your tutor.
 Marking of the design will be harsher for the final milestone as you have already had the opportunity to receive feedback.

-## Assessment

-You will be assessed on your ability to apply what you have learnt in this course as well as your ability to produce a significant piece of software.

-In cases where the client has not been explicit in their requirements, you will need to make your own design decisions with your partner.
-However, this does not mean you can ignore whatever requirements the client has given you.
-You may be asked to justify any assumptions you have made during marking.

-You are expected to use git appropriately by committing regularly with meaningful commit messages and using feature branches to manage significant changes.
-Similarly, you should use the task board to coordinate work with your partner.
-You will need to take the principles you learnt from COMP1531 and apply them here.

-While it is up to you how to divide the work between you and your partner, both of you are expected to contribute code.
-Just creating diagrams and documentation is not sufficient contribution.
-Both members of a pair *generally* receive the same mark, but if there is a significant imbalance in the amount of work done, the total mark may be scaled to match actual contribution.

 ## Marking criteria